 At this point we said fuck it, let's invite the rest of the list.
 We'd probably reached out to 100 people, leaving 150 people on our list we hadn't contacted to try and arrange an onboard for.
 So I decided finally to automate this.
-So I set up an onboard invite email campaign in Intercom, and uploaded our pre-registration list there.
+I set up an onboard invite email campaign in Intercom and uploaded our pre-launch list there.
 Then I connected up all new subscribers to this flow.
 No more faffing about (as the British would say).
 Time to start growing our user numbers.
 We had a product, let's get as many people using it early on as we can.

 We did (just barely) hit the goal of ten onboards.
 It felt good to have a concrete goal.
-We kept up that pace over the next couple weeks, upping the number of onboards from 10 to 12 to 15.
+We kept up that pace over the next couple of weeks, upping the number of onboards from 10 to 12 to 15.
 However, we had tapped out our pre-registration list by now—time to open the beta up a bit.

 We began inviting people right after they requested access to book an onboard.
-We also needed to find new ways to build up the top of funnel or ask people directly to try us out.
+We also needed to find new ways to build up the top of the funnel or ask people directly to try us out.

 We did this by spending more time in Slack communities and forums.
 Again, sometimes asking people if they were interested in trying out our beta.
 But most often just trying to be a good member of the community and sharing insights and content that would be useful.
 This is where the bulk of our signups and active users have come from as it happens.

-All that time cultivating and worrying about our pre-reg list: as it turned, fewer people on there were as engaged as we'd hoped.
+All that time cultivating and worrying about our pre-launch registration list: as it turned, fewer people on there were as engaged as we'd hoped.
 Our strongest engagement came from just talking to people like us online who probably had the same pain points; the original reason we started working on this product.
 Who would have thought?!

-Back to a closed beta.
+Back to a closed beta/pre-launch mode.

 Based on our experience doing the onboards, and seeing who our early active users were, we had a useful framework for whom we should start onboarding.
 And, whom we should hold off onboarding.